Agent-Sesame/03_getting_and_cleaning_data/README.md

 - Dynamically extract mean and standard deviation measurements from combined data using pattern based grep commands.
-- Melt the subset data into a narrow long table following the tidy data princples as described by Hadley Wickahm in his "Tidy Data" essay using the melt function.
+- Melt the subset data into a narrow long table following the tidy data principles as described by Hadley Wickham in his "Tidy Data" essay using the melt function.
 - Cleaned up variable names using the colnames function.
 - Group data by activity, subject, measurement variable using group_by